-If you receive a diagnosis of Gaucher's disease, your doctor may recommend periodic tests to track its progression.
+People diagnosed with Gaucher's disease typically require periodic tests to track its progression.
 These may include imaging tests such as:

-- Dual energy X-ray absorptiometry (DXA), which uses low-level X-rays to measure bone density, including changes over time
+- Dual energy X-ray absorptiometry (DXA).
+This test uses low-level X-rays to measure bone density.

 Preconception screening and prenatal testing

-- Enzyme replacement therapy.
+- Replace enzymes.
 This approach replaces the deficient enzyme with artificial enzymes.
 These replacement enzymes are administered in an outpatient procedure through a vein (intravenously), typically in high doses at two-week intervals.
-Although results can vary, treatment is frequently effective in people with type 1 Gaucher's disease and, in some cases, type 3.
-In many people, enzyme replacement therapy can reduce the enlargement of the liver and spleen, help to resolve blood abnormalities and improve bone density.
-It's unclear whether this therapy is effective for the neurological problems of Gaucher's disease.
 Occasionally people experience an allergic or hypersensitivity reaction to enzyme treatment.

 - Bone marrow transplantation.
-This surgical procedure has been used for severe cases of Gaucher's disease.
-In this technique, blood-forming cells that have been damaged by Gaucher's are removed and replaced, which can reverse many of Gaucher's signs and symptoms.
+In this procedure, blood-forming cells that have been damaged by Gaucher's are removed and replaced, which can reverse many of Gaucher's signs and symptoms.
 Because this is a high-risk approach, it's performed less often than is enzyme replacement therapy.